Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Converse

-Rejection of $H_0$ means that Alice is covertly communicating with Bob.
-First, we show how Willie can bound the errors $\alpha$ and $\beta$ of this test as a function of Alice's signal parameters.
+Suppose Willie uses a power detector to perform the hypothesis test as follows: first, he collects a row vector of $n$ independent readings $\mathbf{y}_w$ from his channel to Alice.
+Then he generates the test statistic $S=\frac{\mathbf{y}_w\mathbf{y}_w^T}{n}$ where $\mathbf{x}^T$ denotes the transpose of vector $\mathbf{x}$, and rejects or accepts the null hypothesis based on a comparison of $S$ to a threshold that we discuss later.
+We first show how Willie can bound the error probabilities $\alpha$ and $\beta$ of the power detector as a function of Alice's signal parameters.
 Then we show that if Alice's codebook prevents Willie's test from detecting her, Bob cannot decode her transmissions without error.